Tuna Power Salad

 • Directions:

-1. In a ball jar (affiliate link!), combine all ingredients for vinaigrette.
+1. In a jar, combine all ingredients for vinaigrette.
 Close jar and shake to emulsify.
 Set aside.

 2. Place arugula in a salad bowl.
 Top with feta, sliced strawberries, and toasted walnuts.